ministryofjustice/correspondence_tool_public/README.md

 ###Questions about Docker

 #### 1. Where should I make the changes?
 The docker containers use a symlink to your local machine so any changes you make to the project files will automatically be synced with the docker containers.
 However if you if you need to ```bundle install``` then its best to SSH into the docker container and run it from there.
-The reason for this is that it will then us the docker containers version of Ruby/Rails to install the gems.
+The reason for this is that it will then use the docker containers version of Ruby/Rails to install the gems.

 ####2.
 Do I have to rebuild the Docker Image after I made changes to the local files?
 No, as mentioned in question 1. the rails files are sync automatically with your local machine.